Lakshman2806/DeadLine/README.md

 * add a calendar to display deadlines
 * show deadlines in order of their due date and progress made till now
 * add a progress bar for each deadline

+## BUGS
+* After one edit the form gets cleared. and another edit after that breaks the deadline Possible fixes:
+    1. make a global context for it, so it can be accessed through different files or something like that 2.Maybe just not clear the form and try to keep the contents intact (will try to do this)